Top Tobacco Stocks to Watch

 Tobacco companies have long been darlings of the stock market and have a reputation for treating their shareholders excellently.

-Due to the addictive nature of their product, tobacco companies have significant pricing power, allowing them to raise prices in order to offset falling consumption and, consequently, keep their margin intact.
+Due to the addictive nature of their product, cigarette companies have significant pricing power, allowing them to raise prices in order to offset falling consumption and, consequently, keep their margin intact.

 Furthermore, well aware of falling demand for their flagship product, most cigarette manufacturers are pivoting towards non-cigarette products in order to prepare for a future where fewer people smoke.